anthem-anatheme/meville/Biology/Paper 3 Roundup.md

 #biology
 ### **2022**
-- Percentage uncertainty - Write out  +- and do two times interval over
+- Percentage uncertainty - Write out  +- and do two times interval over actual measurement for percentage
+-